Dwebs911/dwebs911.github.io/index.md

 ## Education

-### Bachelor of Computer Science - Currently Enrolled
+### BSc in Applied Computer Science- Currently Enrolled
 2016 - 2021 / University of Manitoba
 2021 - Present / University Of Winnipeg